hegde10122/ModernJavaLearnings/README.md

 # Java - Functional Programming

 This course will teach you Modern Java features like Lambdas,Functional Interfaces, Streams API, Optionals, Functional Interfaces,Date/Time libraries and Parallel Programming.
-This is a purely coding based case-study project.
-Enjoy programming with Modern Java!!
+This is **a purely coding based case-study project.** Enjoy programming with Modern Java!!

 Begin your learning journey of this case study project in this order below.
 I have mentioned every single Java package link here to assist your learning.
-Starting with point (1) below and till the end in that particular order mentioned for a smooth rude.
+Starting with point (1) below and till the end in that particular order mentioned for a smooth ride.
 Happy Learning!!

 (1) **Start with the lambda expressions first.** In every package folder you will find learning.txt file This file contains the gist of every concept distilled out for an easier grasp.